| Footnotes: (1)

 “The crumbling of our public schools” (10/8).
 However, some of his conclusions

+are incorrect.
 He tells us that

 the upper and middle classes have largely abandoned public education